jisosomppi/log-analysis/README.md

     * In order to avoid clashes in the log files, it would be wise to use unique hostnames so that all computers get their own log folder

 Currently the Salt modules are in a raw and untested state, and the pillar configuration hasn't been started yet.

+#### Troubleshooting
+*Sadly, our previous version merely appeared to work perfectly, while the reality of the situation was something else entirely.
+Several hours were spent troubleshooting the system, trying to reach the same working state we were in weeks before.*

+Despite our previous version appearing to be a complete success, something went wrong with the Logstash/Elasticsearch settings.
+All previously parsed log files were showing up on Elasticsearch/Kibana just fine, but no new files were getting indexed.
+Even spoofing new log entries into log files already sorted by the Rsyslog server resulted in perfect data transfer via Logstash to Elasticsearch.

+##### Theory 1: Lost file position
+Several Google searches ended up pointing in the direction of Logstash "forgetting" what part of a file it had previously read.
+Logstash stores the position data of processed files in `sincedb` files, which contain a combination of file names, line numbers and some more techincal details of the file in question.
+Current versions of Logstash store these files under `/var/lib/logstash/plugins/inputs/file`, unlike the `$HOME/` folder mentioned in most of the (admittedly old) replies to similar issues.

+We tried to solve this issue by forcing Logstash to re-index the files, which can be done in two ways:
+* Adding the line `sincedb_path => "/dev/null` to the pipeline config, which results in a per-startup sincedb file, reindexing all files after a service restart
+* The more forgiving apporach of removing existing `sincedb` files, which leads to the files being rebuilt on the next startup.

+Sadly, both of the aforementioned approaches resulted in the same situation:
+* The entire dataset that was already in Elasticsearch got duplicated
+* None of the new files were still processed

+##### Theory 2: Permissions
+The more likely theory, then, is that something has changed with the permission structure between the previous configuration and the new one.
+The permissions were previously changed so that the owner of everything in our log folder (`/var/log/client_logs`) was syslog (a group that logstash already a member of) and all users had read access to the files.
+Despite this being a seemingly correct configuration, logstash was only able to read the pre-existing, pre-indexed files.

+Confirming the problem was with permissions was easy: `chmod 777 -R /var/log/client_logs` "solved" the problem, resulting in all the new data being diplayed in Kibana.
+Obviously this is *NOT* and acceptable way to solve this issue in a production environment, but it was used merely to confirm the source of the problem.
+A full reformat and reinstall of our logging server is looming in the near future, so this was deemed an acceptable shortcut.

+The next step is to troubleshoot the permission configuration in more detail.
+The configuration for Rsyslog (server) contains several permission settings for created log files, probably including the source of our problems.